viet34tqc/notebook/technical-terms.md

 This is what happens when we call an I/O operation:

 - The Node.js interpreter scans the code and puts every operation into the call stack;
 - Node.js sequentially executes operations in the call stack.
-However, for I/O operations, Node.js sends them to **Event Demultiplexer** (libuv) in a non-blocking way.
+However, for I/O operations, Node.js sends them to libuv in a non-blocking way.
 This approach ensures that the I/O operation does not block the thread, allowing other operations to be executed concurrently.

+if it's the network request, it simply waits for its response.
+If it's files operation, libuv offloads the tasks to the its internal worker thread and wait for it to complete.
+Once the task is done, libuv sends it back to the event loop.

+Under the hood of livub:

+- **Event Demultiplexer** is the first place to receive the I/0 operation
-- The Event Demultiplexer identifies the source of the I/O operation and registers the operation in the **Tasks Queue**
+- The Event Demultiplexer then hands off the tasks to the **Tasks Queue**
 - The Thread Pool continuously monitors the Tasks Queue for new tasks
 - When a new task is placed in the Tasks Queue, the Thread Pool reacts by handling it with one of the pre-defined threads asynchronously.
 By default, there are 4 threads
 - When the I/O operation completes, Thread Pool signals and sends I/O result and associated I/O callback to the event queue